TheBoyMoe/learn-co-exercises/08-rails/07-rails-url-helpers.md

 ## Summary

 Hopefully this lesson shed some light on the beauty of using route helper methods.
 If you run the tests again after making the above changes, you'll notice something interesting: all of the tests are still passing!
 If we had hardcoded the URLs in the links in our views, we would have had a major issue: all of our links to the show pages would have broken, along with our Capybara tests.
 However, by using the built-in helper methods, the links all updated automatically.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-url-helpers-readme'>Rails URL Helpers</a> on Learn.co and start learning to code for free.</p>